Getting Married – Not just a special day, but a special journey to last a lifetime!

 Outside florists should be made aware that fixing nails, screws etc into any part of the fabric or furniture of any church is not permitted (some of our churches date from Medieval Times and we want to preserve them!).
 Damage to the building will be charged.
 This means for example that floral arches around church doors are not an option unless freestanding arrangements can be made.
 Candles may be used around the window sills if desired.

 Flowers may not be placed upon the altar.
 Arrangements on the pew ends, the columns or anywhere else need to be secured without damage to the fabric of the Church.
 Water is available in the churchyard.
-Inappropriate floral arrangements will be removed.
+Inappropriate floral arrangements will be removed, and florists who move items in Church (such as the Paschal Candle) without permission will upset the Vicar hugely..
 We apologise for such seemingly draconian guidelines, but unfortunate experiences and damage to our lovely buildings has happened in the past and we do not wish to put either the church or yourselves in a difficult position.

 Planning the Service